-BayBatt has therefore launched two dedicated battery-related Master's programmes - the first of their kind at German speaking universities.
+BayBatt has therefore launched two dedicated batteryrelated Master's programmes - the first of their kind at German speaking universities.
 The English-taught programme Battery Materials and Technology (M.Sc.) and the German-taught programme Batterietechnik (M.Sc.) train interdisciplinary experts who focus on the entire value chain of energy storage systems.

 The new Master's programmes are geared towards graduates from both the natural sciences and engineering.
-We welcome excellent applicants from Germany and abroad who want to work on the energy transition to meet the demand for skilled workers
+We welcome excellent applicants from Germany and abroad who want to work on the energy transition to meet the demand for skilled workers.

 With its graduate school, BayBatt is pursuing interdisciplinary doctoral training around the specific topic of batteries.
 Doctoral students can take advantage of the unique research, training and networking opportunities offered by the center and in turn increase the (international) visibility and scientific reputation of Bayreuth.
 All doctoral students of the Bavarian Center for Battery Technology's graduate school will be provided with a workplace in the center's building so that they are part of the interdisciplinary, international team from the very beginning.
+As a third pillar in the training concept, in future BayBatt will also qualify relevantly trained professionals for the field of battery technology through continuing education courses.